 Do you have a faith worth sharing?

-Think about something that excites you – aren’t you are propelled to share it with others?
+Think about something that excites you.
+When you discover something good, aren’t you naturally propelled to share it with others?

 Good news cannot stay silent.
-As one of my teachers once said, “Good news travels faster.”
+One of my teachers used to say, “Good news travels faster.”

-When it comes to our faith, faith is not a product to be sold.
-I’m not selling Jesus, so don’t let your mind take my analogy there.
+When it comes to our faith, remember that faith is not a product to be sold.
+I’m not selling Jesus.
+My analogy isn’t about marketing, it’s about enthusiasm.

 God